We have some exciting news to share about the future of the High Line.

 The proposal, which will be a public-private partnership, will extend the existing High Line spur at 10th Avenue and 30th Street east along Dyer Avenue, which is Port Authority-owned property, to the midblock between 9th and 10th Avenues, at which point it will turn north and connect into the elevated public space in Manhattan West.
 The public space continues northward and then turns east, terminating on 9th Avenue directly across from the entrance to Moynihan Train Hall.

-We are eager to work with the Governor’s office and Brookfield Properties to explore this exciting opportunity.
+We are eager to work with Empire State Development and Brookfield Properties to explore this exciting opportunity.
 We see it as an extension of the work we’ve been championing for over 20 years.
-The Governor’s announcement represents a shared vision to expand the ways we connect the neighborhoods, institutions, businesses, parks, and transportation hubs that define Manhattan’s West Side.
+This announcement represents a shared vision to expand the ways we connect the neighborhoods, institutions, businesses, parks, and transportation hubs that define Manhattan’s West Side.

 It’s still early days and there’s much work to be done before this vision is realized.
 We look forward to working with the State and our neighbors over the coming months to advance this unique public access project.Read the article in the New York Times